-More recently, UNC has emerged as a leder in percutaneous treatment of peripheral, renal and visceral vascular disease including the use of covered and uncovered stents, balloon angioplasty, plaque atherectomy, embolizations, vena caval filters, and thrombolysis (including veins, arteries and grafts).
-A brand new state-of-the-art endovascular suite was opened in early 2007, with an additional suite opening in Sept, 2008, accommodating six staff vascular surgeons performing the full range of endovascular interventions.
+More recently, UNC has emerged as a leader in percutaneous treatment of peripheral, renal and visceral vascular disease including the use of covered and uncovered stents, balloon angioplasty, plaque atherectomy, embolizations, vena caval filters, and thrombolysis (including veins, arteries and grafts).
+A brand new state-of-the-art endovascular suite was opened in early 2007, with an additional suite that opened in Sept, 2008, accommodating five staff vascular surgeons performing the full range of endovascular interventions.

 The Vascular Surgery division continues to be the primary discipline for the diagnosis and treatment of extracranial cerebrovascular disease.
 To obtain an accurate diagnosis and anatomical detail we use non invasive imaging including duplex ultrasound, MR and CT angiography as well as traditional cerebral angiography when indicated.
 While carotid endarterectomy as been the most commonly performed intervention, less invasive carotid stenting has recently become an option in selected patients.

 Not all patients are best treated with minimally invasive techniques; therefore we also routinely perform surgical procedures to treat such patients.